Exploring the world of work in an era of significant change

 Professor Adrian Wilkinson

-- Chris Elston, General Manager - People and Strategy, Railtrain Pty Ltd.
+- Chris Elston, Operations Manager - People and Strategy, Railtrain Pty Ltd

 - Dr Deidre Roos-Korf, Executive Director - Human Resources, Sidra Medical and Research Centre, Qatar